quickapps/docs/en/designers/rendering-content.rst

 Specialized Renders
 ===================

+A specialized-render is just a template file that can by used to change how a content should be rendered depending on current view-mode, content's type, content's slug or combinations of these.
+For instance you can define two different template files for Article content types, so rendering an Article in ``full`` and ``teaser`` view modes produces completely different arrange of visual elements.

-You can define ``specialized-renders`` when each content is being rendered according to your needs as described below.
+You can define ``specialized-renders`` for each content being rendered according to your needs as described below.
 You must simply create these template elements within the ``/src/Template/Element`` directory of your :doc:`theme <themes>`.

 Render content based on content's slug
 --------------------------------------